Rossfen/learnning/readme.txt

 this is a test txt,only to learn git
-Creating a new banch is quick.
+Creating a new banch is quick AND simple.